emrahayanoglu/Flask-Skeleton/README.md

 ## License

-Flask-Foundation is licensed under the MIT license.
+Flask-Skelaton is licensed under the MIT license.
 For more info see LICENSE